 One of the classic examples of nice leadership gone wrong is when employees feel like they can walk all over their boss - without any consequences.
 If your employees are turning in late assignments or not taking your suggestions seriously, they may feel like you are too kind to do anything about it.
 Though not all of your employees may be doing this with malicious intent, you should set a precedent that you are still the boss and late or unacceptable work will not be tolerated.

 The next time employees let you know that they can't finish their project on time, tell them that you expect them to keep the deadline you initially set for them unless a situation arises that is out of their control.
 You can be respectful and firm when handling this situation and your employees will respect you more as a result.

 While you may be close to certain employees, if they're consistently performing sub-par work and you continually make excuses for them, you need to stop.
 If they are seriously struggling to do their job well, provide training or mentorship opportunities to boost their abilities and industry knowledge.
 Meanwhile, if they are simply not capable of performing their current role, find another one that would better suit their skills or maybe it is time to part ways.
 While it may be difficult, you need to think of what is best for you organization.

 As a nice boss, you may be spending far too much time helping underperforming employees, planning group outings or other activities that take away time from your own work.
 Learn to take a step back and focus on your own responsibilities and delegate certain development or teambuilding activities to other employees.
 You will empower them while taking the burden off yourself.

+Learn more tips on promoting a healthy and happy workplace by taking our Conflict Resolution course.
 At ProSolutions Training, we offer plenty of online child care courses for interested professionals.
 Contact us today to learn more!